-5. 2022/23 DISPOSABLE INCOME
+5. 2023/24 DISPOSABLE INCOME

-- 5.1 APPENDIX 1 details the current financial position of the Common Good Funds and the estimated disposable income for 2022/23. - 5.2 The estimated income figure is calculated to assist Local Members' decision making when allocating grants.
+- 5.1 APPENDIX 1 details the current financial position of the Common Good Funds and the estimated disposable income for 2023/24. - 5.2 The estimated income figure is calculated to assist Local Members' decision making when allocating grants.
 The figures are only there as a guide.
-If a supported application would breach the estimated income limit, disbursement can be made but will require Committee approval. - 5.3 As can be seen in APPENDIX 1 there are a number of projects which have already been approved by Local Members for 2022/23. - 5.4 In the calculation of disbursable income it has been assumed that the full amount of rental income due in 2022/23 will be received.
-It is acknowledged however, that as a result of Covid-19 this may not be the case. - 5.5 The interest for 2022/23 has been calculated using a two year fixed PWLB rate of 2.35% as at the 1st April 2022.
+If a supported application would breach the estimated income limit, disbursement can be made but will require Committee approval. - 5.3 As can be seen in APPENDIX 1 there are a number of projects which have already been approved by Local Members for 2023/24. - In the calculation of disbursable income it has been assumed that the full amount of rental income due in 2023/24 will be received.
+The disbursable income for Forres Common Good may require to be adjusted at a later stage, dependant on the outcome of a rental review. - 5.5 The interest for 2023/24 has been calculated using a two year fixed PWLB rate of 2.35% as at 1 April 2022.